lf-lang/lingua-franca/README.md

-# Lingua Franca: A Programming Model for Precision-Timed Computation
+# Lingua Franca: A Reactive Programming Model for Precision-Timed Computation

 ## Objectives